deltachat/deltachat-pages/_posts/2021-02-04-ios-is-catching-up.md

 Moreover you can have a closer look at a draft by tapping on it.
 A large preview opens which is especially useful for documents to double check the file you are about to send.
 The preview allows even basic editing, like **drawing on images** or **cutting videos**.
 To enable editing you find a **edit button** in the upper right corner.
-- Also, before sending an image, you can even **draw on it and do some basic editing:**
-  Tap the image selected to send and then the **edit icon** in the upper right corner.

 ![Screenshots of iOS image sending options](../assets/blog/2021-02-04-edit-image.png)

 ### What else?